-It is difficult to find out if the cause of infertility in a couple is due to implantation failures, as it is not possible to know whether or not fertilization takes place during the search for a natural pregnancy.
+It is difficult to find out if the cause of infertility in a couple is due to implantation failures, as it is not possible to know whether or not fertilization takes place while trying to conceive naturally.

 The different sections of this article have been assembled into the following table of contents.

 What is embryo implantation?

 The embryo implantation in the uterus consists of the adhesion of the embryo to the endometrium, the inner layer that covers the uterus.
 Once implanted, the embryo continues its development, the gestational sac and placenta are formed, and gestation begins for the next 9 months.

 For the phenomenon of implantation to take place, the endometrium must be receptive.
 This means that the endometrium must have the thickness and qualities necessary to receive the embryo.
 In addition, implantation occurs when the embryo is about 6-7 days old and in the stage known as blastocyst.

 The period of time when there is a perfect synchrony between the blastocyst and the endometrium is the implantation window, which can last several days.